-A threat assessment identifies and examines criticality, vulnerability and threats across the threat spectrum.
+A threat assessment identifies and examines criticality, vulnerability and threats across the full threat spectrum.
 Recommending proportional response, mitigation and recovery.

 Operational safety and security are of paramount concern particularly if you operate in high-density crowded spaces, mass gatherings or from critical high profile infrastructure.